JakeEhrlich/qrlocal/README.md

 http://qr.local/qr/abc123d/png
 ```

 **Note:** This endpoint returns the QR code as a PNG image for inline display.
-Images are cached for 24 hours.

 ---

 ### 6. Download QR Code